This post may contain affiliate links. Please read our disclosure policy.

 How to Make Strawberry Rhubarb Crisp

 - First, you’ll need to sugar the strawberries and rhubarb and soften them up, releases their juices.
 Pour all of the fruit into a bowl and sprinkle with sugar and cinnamon and stir together to coat well.
 Then pour that into a large baking dish.
-Now you have the base for your crisp!

 - 3 cups rhubarb cut into small pieces